broadinstitute/warp/pipelines/broad/dna_seq/germline/single_sample/wgs/WholeGenomeGermlineSingleSample.changelog.md

-# 3.1.22
+# 3.2.0
 2024-07-09 (Date of Last Commit)

-* Updated tasks GermlineVariantDiscovery.wdl and QC.wdl to allow multi-cloud dockers; this does not affect this pipeline.
+* Updated tasks GermlineVariantDiscovery.wdl and QC.wdl to allow multi-cloud dockers. cloud_provider is a new, required input.
 * Updated GermlineVariantDiscovery, BamProcessing, DragenTasks, Qc, and Utilities tasks to allow multi-cloud dockers.
 This change does not affect this pipeline.

 # 3.1.21